Christian Pulisic: Tuchel explains treatment of USMNT star at Chelsea

 What lies in store for USMNT star in final weeks of season?

-So, this was more about Pulisic being rested after a tough international break with the USMNT in late March rather than poor form.
+So, this recent absence has been more about Pulisic being rested after a tough international break with the USMNT in late March rather than poor form.

 That is good to hear.